|

 Visit the Fata Morgana Greenhouse at Botanical Garden in Troja

 If you are a bit fed up with the cold (and honestly I don’t blame you), why not warm up and transport yourself into a tropical forest by visiting the Fata Morgana Greenhouse in Troja.
-While it’s run by the Botanical Garden, the entrance is separate from the main area and you can visit the Greenhouse separately.
+The greenhouse is part of the Prague Botanical Garden, so if the weather is nice you can also explore the outdoor areas.

-The entrance fee is 100 CZK (about £3.
-50 or $5) and you’ll need about 60-90 minutes for your visit.
+The entrance fee is 180 CZK and you’ll need about 45 minutes for your visit if you want to see the greenhouse itself.
+The whole botanical garden can easily take a whole day to explore, but there are various cafes and restaurants within the gardens to keep you warm.
 The greenhouse is open every day, apart from Monday and in January it opens 9 am- 4pm

 If you fancy a longer trip, you can visit the Fata Morgana in the morning and then walk around Troja or visit the Zoo or go to Troja Castle (it’s more like an art gallery)